tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/style-guide.md

 In addition to the standard way of formatting code in Markdown, code snippets can be displayed in special boxes that highlight the code based on the programming language.

 Provide your code in all the relevant languages and/or operating systems and specify them after the three back ticks.
-Wrap all of your snippets (in different languages) inside a codeblock shortcode (see our templates for more info on this).
+Wrap all of your snippets (in different languages) inside a codeblock shortcode (see our templates for more info on this, or simply look at the Markdown file of this page to see how we render the codeblock below).

 {{% codeblock %}}
 ```python